 Is the United States ready to lift coronavirus restrictions?
-The Center For Disease Control (CDC) reported that there are 981,246 coronavirus cases and also 55,258 deaths in the United States.
+The Center For Disease Control (CDC) reported 981,246 coronavirus cases and 55,258 deaths in the United States.
 The number of death cases also have slowed this week.
 The math models show we are at the top of our curve.
-Many people also read Coronavirus lifting restrictions in the United States, A Nation at War – Week Five

 Levels of influenza-like illness (ILI) declined again and are below the national average.
 However, they remain raised in the northeast and northwest of the country.
 Levels of laboratory-confirmed coronavirus activity remained similar to last week.
 Death rates caused by the coronavirus decreased compared to the previous week.
 But remains elevated and may increase as we count additional death certificates.

-President Trump, on Tuesday, declared meat processing plants “critical infrastructure,” to ensure that facilities remained open.
+On Tuesday, President Trump declared meat processing plants “critical infrastructure” to ensure that facilities remained open.
 The government tried to prevent a shortage of pork, chicken, and other products because of the coronavirus.
 In recent weeks, cracks are showing in the U.S. food supply chain.
 The cracks are prompting worries about disruptions and shortages of certain staples.
 Finally, the coronavirus contributed to the destruction of perishable foods in the field.
 The coronavirus consequently has shown that it can break the food supply chain in the United States.

 How is the President managing the Coronavirus?

 The President suggested this week that Americans inject disinfectants to cure the coronavirus.
 His comments created a The President suggested this week that Americans inject disinfectants to cure the coronavirus.
 His remarks created a media windstorm in the United States.
 Reckitt Benckiser, the British company responsible for selling Lysol, warned against the “internal administration” of bacteria-killing chemicals in a statement that mentioned “recent speculation and social media activity.”